basarat/algorithms/src/heap/README.md

 A < E
 ```

-Note that a given set of keys can be arranged in multiple ways to satisfy the heap property.
+Note that a given set of values can be arranged in multiple ways to satisfy the heap property.
 E.g.

 * Given 4,4,5,6,9
 * we can have the following two trees, Both are perfectly valid.
-* The only position that is guaranteed to be the same is that the root node will be the item with the smallest key.
+* The only position that is guaranteed to be the same is that the root node will be the item with the smallest value.
 ```
 4,4,5,6,9